 Step-by-Step Instructions

-In a large bowl whisk together the maple syrup, oil, eggs, milk and vanilla extract.
+2. Mix wet ingredients: In a separate large bowl, whisk together the maple syrup, oil, eggs, milk and vanilla extract.

 Muffin Baking Tips